This information applies to England and Wales.

 The OIA cannot help decide if the situation is unlawful discrimination.
 You will need legal advice for this.

-If you're not able to resolve your problem, you can take legal action to claim discrimination.
+If you are unable to resolve your problem, you can take legal action to claim discrimination.
 This can be stressful, take time and cost money.
-It's important to get legal advice to see if you can claim discrimination.

 Finding free or affordable legal help (Citizens Advice)